 There is no shortage of religious teachings in the Hindu tradition.
 We have the Vedas, the Upanishads, Puranas and Bhagvad Geeta, to name a few.
 There are numerous deities, Gods and Goddess, saints and Mahapurushas in our country.

 Some of you already have a Guru who you follow, while some are trying out various paths to see which one suits them.
 In today’s world, there are many masters, preachers and new age Gurus who have something to offer.
 But the point is that each of them looks at life from their own viewpoint.
-The question we will explore today is: Is there one “true” Guru who can guide you?
-The need and importance of a Guru in modern life is a debatable subject.
+The questions we will explore here are that Is there one “true” Guru who can guide you and do you really need a Guru?

-My question is: Must you restrict yourself to one Guru?
-The path that appeals to you may not be the choice of others in your family.
-Some of you may be seeking enlightenment through Deepak Chopra’s ideas, listening to his CDS and reading his books while others might find T Rangarajan talks or Sadhguru talks more appealing and inspiring.
+The question is: Must you restrict yourself to one Guru?
+The path that appeals to you may not be the choice of others.
+Some of you may be seeking enlightenment through Deepak Chopra or Eckhart Tolle and other Holistic speakers while some might find solace in devotion to their Guru, some might be learning through nature, some through puja rituals and mantra meditation and others through various books, CDs or videos.

-What I want to say is this is the information age where many teachings are available and open to all.
-What you must do is find the teachings that are in alignment with your beliefs and that appeal to you.
+What I want to say is this is the information age where many teachings are available and open to all what you must do is find the teachings that are in alignment with your beliefs and that appeal to you.
 You may collect ideas from various sources and then fashion a bouquet out of them as per your liking.
-You must decide which path you want to follow to Enlightenment.
-Are you drawn towards:
+See what path draws you most and walk on that.
+It could be a

 A Devotion based path